NCAS-CMS/cf-python/docs/source/field_analysis.rst

 If the physical nature of the result differs from both operands, then the "standard_name" and "long_name" properties are removed.
-This is the case if the units of the result differ from bother operands, or if they have different standard names.
+This is the case if the units of the result differ from both operands, or if they have different standard names.

 .. code-block:: python